Performing Frogs

-Performing Frogs is a 1982 sculpture by David Gilhooly, located in Eugene, Oregon, in the United States.
+Performing Frogs is a 1982 sculpture by David Gilhooly, in Eugene, Oregon, United States.

 Description

-David Gilhooly's Performing Frogs (1982) is a ceramic sculpture depicting frogs performing acrobatics atop six concrete pillars; some of them have birds sitting on their heads.
+David Gilhooly's Performing Frogs (1982) is a ceramic sculpture depicting frogs performing acrobatics that was originally atop six concrete pillars.
+Some of the frogs have birds sitting on their heads.
 It is installed at the Hult Center for the Performing Arts.
 A nearby plaque reads: Performing Frogs/David Gilhooly/1982.
 The sculpture's condition was deemed "treatment urgent" by the Smithsonian Institution's "Save Outdoor Sculpture!" program in October 1993.
-It was administered by the City of Eugene then.
+It is administered by the City of Eugene.

+The deteriorating sculpture was later moved indoors, above one of the Hult Center's entrances.